michael-hirschmugl/ps2-blueretro/README.md

 ## Firmware

 Currently, the firmware is based on [BlueRetro](https://github.com/darthcloud/BlueRetro).
-No firmware is included in this repository at this time, but custom modifications may be made to accommodate the unique hardware setup.
+A testing firmware is available in the `pcb-testing` branch within the `firmware` folder of this repository.
+Custom modifications are being made to accommodate the unique hardware setup.

 ### Flashing Instructions